kubernetes-sigs/kubebuilder/DESIGN.md

 * **Batteries Included**: KubeBuilder projects should contain enough deployment information to reasonably develop and run the scaffolded project.
-This includes testing, deployment files, and development infrastructure to go from an code to running containers.
+This includes testing, deployment files, and development infrastructure to go from code to running containers.

 ## controller-tools and controller-runtime